 Not all collections of religious writings can claim this feature.
 The Koran was entirely written through the revelations of one man, Mohummad.
 The Book of Mormon was entirely written through one man, Joseph Smith.

 6. The Bible is historically accurate

 Luke, a Bible writer, is one example.
 His details about Roman officials such as “Sergio Paulus of Cyprus,” “Gallio, the proconsul of Achaia,” “Herod the Great,” “Pontius Pilate,” and “King Agrippa,” are all confirmed by ancient Roman historical records and archeology.
 Even unbelieving scholars agree that King David, King Solomon, the Philistines, and countless other persons mentioned in the Bible were real people, and that such cities as Ephesus, Philippi, and Thessalonica were real places.
 The ancient Ebla Tablets, a collection of 17,000 tablets discovered since 1968 and written around 2,500 B.C. mention the biblical cities of Sodom, Gomorrah, Admah, Zeboiim, and Zoar, found in Genesis 14.
 The Mari Tablets, 25,000 tablets written in 1,900 B.C., mention the names of Abraham, Jacob, Nahor, Dan, Levi, Benjamin, and Ishmael, found in the book of Genesis.
-Also a Canaanite bronze calf was discovered a couple of years ago and reported in Time magazine, confirming the Bible’s account that pagan nations worshipped calves.
+Also a Canaanite bronze calf was discovered a couple of years ago and reported in Time magazine, confirming the Bible’s account that pagan nations worshiped calves.